 For any vegetable(s) or fruit, you plan to ferment, you want them to be ripe and in season.
 Organic when possible.
 And don’t be shy about mixing them.
 Peppers go well in a mix where you want to add some heat.
 Pickled green beans, beets, and other summertime veggies can be a real treat in December.

 We need to add salt as it’s the ingredient that does a number of things.
 It slows the fermentation process down to allow the flavor to fully develop.
 It also helps preserve the vitamin content and gives the vegetables that crispy -crunchiness.
 I cannot even imagine trying to ferment with only water.
 Actually sounds ridiculous.
 (NOTE: I highly recommend Himalayan sea salt rather than processed white table salt.)

 The amount of salt is up to you.
 Generally — 1 and 3 tablespoons per quart of liquid.
 I have also read 3 tablespoons per 5 pounds.
 Personally — I use 1 to 2 tablespoons per head of cabbage.
 Just remember, the more salt, the longer the fermentation process.
 There is always the alternative of using a “starter culture.”
-I have never tried it.

 For shredded type veggies like cabbage you will want to add the salt right into your bowl along with the cabbage.
 Massaging it into the shredded cabbage draws the juice out which allows it to ferment in its own juice.